stIncMale/stincmale.github.io/index.markdown

 My nickname is `Male` sometimes with the tag `stInc`.
 This tag is now quite useless because I suppose I am the only one who still uses it.
 `stInc` means `Starfuckers Inc`, or sometimes it may mean "stink" &#x1f61b;

+[^1]: Albert Einstein went even further than Lewis Carroll in his general theory of relativity, which tells us that in curved spacetime a body must
+    have non-zero proper acceleration (it may be measured by an accelerometer) to stay in the same place.
+    See [Is Gravity An Illusion? (at 9:56)](https://youtu.be/XRr1kaXKBsU?t=596)<span class="insignificant">&nbsp;by [Derek Muller](https://www.veritasium.com)</span>
+    for a popular science explanation.